GatoGraphQL/GatoGraphQL/layers/WPSchema/packages/block-content-parser/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Parse a custom post and retrieve the content from its (Gutenberg) blocks
+Parse a custom post and retrieve the content from its (Gutenberg) blocks.

+This package is based on project [`Automattic/vip-block-data-api`](https://github.com/Automattic/vip-block-data-api).

+We want to express our most sincere thanks to the awesome team who created that project and released it under GPL 3.0 license ❤️.

 ## Install